Go Ad-Free

 logoThe People's Perspective on Medicine

 Facial dandruff is called seborrheic dermatitis, and it is usually caused by overgrowth of yeast called Malassezia.
-Home remedies may help.
+Zinc pyrithione works!

-Have you been bothered with dandruff-like flakes and itching on your face?
+Have you been bothered with dandruff-like flakes and itching on your hair or face?
 A condition called seborrheic dermatitis fits that description.
 People who suffer seborrheic dermatitis often find that it comes back over and over and can be difficult to control.
-Readers are eager for anything that will help get rid of facial dandruff.
+Readers are eager for anything that will help get rid of hair and facial dandruff.

 Q. I’m wondering if there are any remedies for dandruff around the nose and in the ears.
 I’ve tried alternating different kinds of anti-dandruff shampoo daily as well as Listerine and apple cider vinegar, but nothing rids me of the problem.